 The Forum exists to achieve and sustain the recovery of nature across the Cotswolds.

 - Sets out priorities, outcomes and actions for nature recovery across the Cotswolds within a Nature Recovery Plan.

 - Supports and encourages collaborative working to make nature recovery across the Cotswolds a reality.

 - Encouraging working across boundaries be they land ownership, political or sectorial.

 - Identifying and strategically filling gaps in activity through project development.

-- Communicating the following key messages.
+- Communicates the following key messages.

-- Identification of two Nature Improvement Areas.
+- Identification and promotion of two Nature Improvement Areas.